ietf-wg-acme/acme/draft-ietf-acme-acme.md

 #### Orders List

-Each account object includes an "orders" URL from which a list of orders created by the account can be fetched via GET request.
-The result of the GET request MUST be a JSON object whose "orders" field is an array of URLs, each identifying an order belonging to the account.
+Each account object includes an "orders" URL from which a list of orders created by the account can be fetched via POST-as-GET request.
+The result of the request MUST be a JSON object whose "orders" field is an array of URLs, each identifying an order belonging to the account.
 The server SHOULD include pending orders, and SHOULD NOT include orders that are invalid in the array of URLs.
 The server